Suicidal Tendencies: 13 and World Gone Mad (2013–2017)

 Suicidal Tendencies released 13, their first album with new material in 13 years, on March 26, 2013.
 The band spent the next few years touring in support of the album, with such bands as D.R.I., Sick of It All, Slayer, Exodus, Slipknot, Beartooth, Megadeth, Children of Bodom and Havok.
 They also headlined the 2014 Persistence Tour, and appeared at many festivals such as Riot Fest in 2013, Amnesia Rockfest in 2014 and Motörhead's Motörboat cruise and Knotfest in both 2015.

 On March 11, 2014, Thomas Pridgen (former drummer of the Mars Volta) confirmed on his Instagram and Facebook page that he had joined Suicidal Tendencies.
 By the fall of 2014, Pridgen was no longer playing in Suicidal Tendencies, and Eric Moore rejoined the band.

 On August 27, 2014, Suicidal Tendencies announced that bassist Tim Williams had died.
 Rawbiz was replaced by Michael Morgan, and two years later by Ra Díaz.

 In a December 2014 interview with Loudwire, vocalist Mike Muir was asked if Suicidal Tendencies would release a follow-up to 13.
 He replied, "Right now I have no answer to that as far as the previous one.
 There were a lot of things that went on and I think for us now, if everyone said they wanted to get into the studio and there was something they really wanted to do, I'd take it into consideration.
 But we're in the studio all the time, we're always recording."
 In an April 2015 interview with Metalhead Blog, guitarist Dean Pleasants revealed that Suicidal Tendencies had been working on new material for a possible compilation album.

-In a February 2016 interview, Muir hinted at a new EP, followed by a new full-length studio album, inspired by then-current political climate and upcoming election.
+In a February 2016 interview, Muir hinted at a new EP, followed by a new full-length studio album, inspired by the then-current political climate and upcoming election.
 He also stated that the album and EP could be the band's final recordings, although he added, "I thought the first one would probably be the last we would do, too."